KonstantinGasser/scotty/README.md

 # Idea behin scotty

-`scotty` is an result after being frustrated stiching togther application logs from multiple terminal windows - Instead I wanted on merged view of all application logs.
-Furthermore, terminals do not support formatting and parsing structred logs as such nice to have structred logs but quite usless for local development..so `scotty` also enables developers to brows the logs.
+`scotty` is an result after being frustrated stiching togther application logs from multiple terminal windows...Instead I wanted on merged view of all application logs.
+Furthermore, terminals do not support formatting and parsing sof tructred logs as such nice to have structred logs but quite usless for local development..so `scotty` also enables developers to browes their logs.

-`scotty` is a result of me being frusted stichting togther multiple application logs printed to std-err of a terminal window.
-Tring to find a bug in feature which includes multiple services, thus multiple application logs in multiple terminal windows, simply does not feel right.
+`scotty` is a result of me being frusted stichting togther multiple application logs from multiple terminal window...
+Tring to find a bug in a feature which spans multiple services, thus multiple application logs in multiple terminal windows, simply does not feel right.

-With `scotty` all application logs you want will be merged ito a consolidated view!
+With `scotty` all application logs will be merged ito one consolidated view!
 Furthermore, logs often times are structured which however, is again quite usless because terminals don't care about that.
-So `scotty` also solves this issue and allows you to brows and format your logs on the fly.
+So `scotty` also solves this issue and allows you to browes and format your logs on the fly.

-Lasty, why not do something with the logs, if we already gathered them into one?
+Lasty, why not do something with the logs, if we already gathered them?
 Why not perform queries on set logs?
-Eventhough not yet implemented `scotty` will be able execute **search** and **aggregation** queries.
+Even though, not yet implemented `scotty` will be able execute **search** and **aggregation** queries.
 And all that from just **one** termianl window :)

 # Installation